|Skip Navigation Links|

 SPARC T5, SPARC M5, and SPARC M6 servers that run system firmware versions prior to 9.1.0

-So, an Oracle Solaris 11.1 boot disk that is created on an up-to-date SPARC T4, SPARC T5, SPARC M5, or SPARC M6 system cannot be used on older servers or on servers that run older firmware.
+So, an Oracle Solaris 11.1 boot disk that is created on an up-to-date SPARC T4, SPARC T5, SPARC M5, SPARC M6, or Fujitsu M10 system cannot be used on older servers or on servers that run older firmware.

 This limitation restrains the ability to use either cold or live migration to move a domain from a recent server to an older server.
 This limitation also prevents you from using an EFI GPT boot disk image on an older server.